NWS Learning Center

 Above Ground Level (AGL)

-- An expression used with height measurements to indicate the measurement is for the heigh above the ground at that location (in constrast to above mean sea level or above radar level).
+- An expression used with height measurements to indicate the measurement is for the height above the ground at that location (in contrast to above mean sea level or above radar level).

 Advanced Warning Operations Course (AWOC)